RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/Paint Box/Paint Box.md

 	![screenshot](paint-slider-change.png)

-+ Test your project, and see if you can modify the pen width.
++ Test your project, and see if you can modify the pencil width.

 	![screenshot](paint-width-test.png)